learnk8s/learnk8s.io/src/custom-authentication/content.md

 The `insecure-skip-tls-verify` field causes the API server to skip the validation of the authentication service's certificate — this is necessary because your authentication service uses a self-signed certificate that can't be validated by the API server.

-> In a producation scenario with a properly signed certificate, the configuration file would contain a certificate authority (CA) certificate instead that allows to validate the authentication service's certificate.
+> In a production scenario with a properly signed certificate, the configuration file would contain a certificate authority (CA) certificate instead that allows validating the authentication service's certificate.

 The rest of the values in the configuration file, such as `authn` and `kube-apiserver` are arbitrary identifiers without an intrinsic meaning and can be freely made up.